 ** Browning the chops after they are cooked in the sous vide is optional, but it adds tons of flavor via the Maillard reaction and makes for a much more beautiful presentation.

-1. Season the pork chops liberally with kosher salt & freshly ground pepper; placing a few fresh thyme sprigs, rosemary sprigs and crushed garlic cloves on each side of the chops.
+1. Season the pork chops liberally with kosher salt & freshly ground pepper; placing a few fresh thyme and rosemary sprigs on each side of the chops.
 If using a sauce, add that to the bag then add the chops.

 2. Vacuum seal or get as much air out as you can if using a ziplock bag.